wins999/Cricket_Chirps_Vs_Temprature--Simple-Linear-Regression-in-Python-/README.md

 # Cricket Chirps Vs Temprature Simple Linear regression

-In this project I we use the Cricket Chirps Vs Temprature data create a Simple Linear Regression model and test how well will the model predict the Temprature on given Cricket Chirps :sunglasses: <br>
+In this project I we use the Cricket Chirps Vs Temprature data create a Simple Linear Regression model and test how well will the model predict the Temprature on given Cricket Chirps count :sunglasses: <br>
 This is a Cricket Insect :cold_sweat: <br> <br>
 ![](Cricket.jpg)